fatcatsema/Snail/README.txt

 	- go to the Contacts page (the company contacts);
 	- go to the Account (personal page) if a user is registered and authorised.
 If not, it redirects to the Login page.

-Also there is a seraching input field to search the information inside the site.
+Also there is a search input field to search the information through the site.

 *********************************************************************